b31556/karinthy_lep_lepre_unofficial_cli_tool/README.md

 > ⚠️ For educational and personal automation use only.
 Don’t be a skiddie.
 You’re better than that.

-Sure, Benedek.
-Here's a **really good README** for your KisNapló session automation project – clean, structured, and dev-friendly, like something that’d make even a sleep-deprived sysadmin nod in approval.

----

-# 📒 KisNapló Session Tool

-A Python automation tool for interacting with the [KisNapló Karinthy interface](https://kisnaplo.karinthy.hu), supporting session management, name updates, and profile picture uploads via the KSNPLSID token system.

-> ⚠️ This is for educational and personal automation use only.
-Don’t be a skiddie.
-You’re better than that.

 ---

 ## 🧠 Features